Peter Laslett: Biography

 In 1953, having earlier discovered and begun research into a substantial proportion of the library of John Locke, privately held at a shooting lodge in the Scottish Highlands, Laslett earned an appointment as a university lecturer in history at Cambridge and was elected a fellow Trinity College; thereafter, his involvement with the BBC declined and in 1960 ended.
 He worked with the philanthropist Paul Mellon and various institutions to negotiate the purchase and transfer of the library to the more suitable and accessible environs of the Bodleian in Oxford.
-He continued work in the history of political theory, arguing (against the accepted account) that Locke's Two Treatises of Government had been written prior to the English Glorious Revolution of 1688–9, remarking that the "Two Treatises is an Exclusion Tract, not a Revolution Pamphlet."
+He continued work in the history of political theory, arguing (against the accepted account) that Locke's Two Treatises of Government had been written to justify the English Glorious Revolution of 1688–9, but instead that it was written to justify Whig activity during the Exclusion Crisis remarking that the "Two Treatises is an Exclusion Tract, not a Revolution Pamphlet."
 He published an edition of the treatises in 1960, subsequently reprinted many times, which is now recognised as the definitive account of these pillars of modern liberal democracy.
 From 1957 he founded and co-edited Philosophy, Politics and Society, a series of collections on political philosophy.

 Laslett took up an entirely different line of historical research from the early 1960s.
 Trying to understand 17th-century listings of the inhabitants of Clayworth and Cogenhoe, Northamptonshire, he became persuaded of the need to pursue historical demography more systematically.
 In 1964, Laslett and Tony Wrigley co-founded the Cambridge Group for the History of Population and Social Structure.
 With funding from the Social Science Research Council, the Cambridge Group worked alongside amateur volunteers on local records, and established the journal Local Population Studies.

 Laslett's practical reformism found an outlet from the 1960s in his efforts, together with Michael Young, to develop the Open University.
 In 1963 he ran a series of five programmes on Anglia Television, the "Dawn University", which attracted a great deal of attention although the funding had to wait two more years until Harold Wilson took up the idea.

 Laslett was Reader in Politics and the History of Social Structure at Cambridge University (the title reflecting his own unusual mix of historical interests) from 1966 until retirement in 1983.
 At this point, his interests turned to the historical understanding and practical betterment of the elderly.
 Laslett played a pivotal role in founding the University of the Third Age in 1982.